Get Tech Tips

 No, Recharging R22 Isn’t “Illegal” in the US

-If you remember my recent article on the company who went to my friend’s house for a PM and did nothing but leave a system quote.
+If you remember my recent article on the company that went to my friend's house for a PM and did nothing but leave a system quote.

 Well, it got worse…

-My friend Josh left them D rated review on a popular review site and the owner of the company responded with… an apology?
+My friend Josh left them a D-rated review on a popular review site, and the owner of the company responded with… an apology?
 A bottle of wine?

 They responded with threats.
 Threats that they are going to report Josh and us to the EPA because we added 1/2lb of R22 to the system.

 Here is a quote from this companies public review response.
 This is a DIRECT QUOTE:

 We advised him that the company that came out and added R22 to a leaking system is in violation of the EPA laws, and we would report the company with a copy of this review stating that the other company came out and added 1/2 lb of R22 freon

 Before you get the wrong idea.
 I would never condone “gas and go” behavior.
 In this case, the unit was about 3 degrees of subcooling low, and we weighed in 1/2 lb and performed an electronic leak check.
 We found the TINIEST of hits on the evaporator in the fin pack and we instructed Josh of his options.